 gh.cli.auth.github.org=<your-organization>

 You can also specify custom environment variable name for the GitHub CLI authentication token.
-Defaults GITHUB_TOKEN
+Defaults GITHUB_TOKEN.

 # gradle.properties